raclim/2021_site/README.md

 This is Rachel's personal website.
-It is inspired by BBS games.

-It is built using Next.js, Sass.
+It is built using Next + Node + Sass.